-Troponin I (TnI) exists in 3 distinct isoforms: cardiac muscle, slow-twitch skeletal muscle, and fast-twitch skeletal muscle.1 Each isoform is encoded by a distinct gene, each with a unique amino acid sequence, leading to a 40% dissimilarity among isoforms.1-4

-Cardiac troponin I (cTnI) is an inhibitory protein of the troponin-tropomyosin complex. cTnI is the only TnI isotype present in the myocardium and is not expressed during any developmental stage in skeletal muscle.^{2,5,6} cTnI has a molecular weight of 24,000 daltons.7
+Troponin I (TnI) exists in 3 distinct isoforms: cardiac muscle, slow-twitch skeletal muscle, and fast-twitch skeletal muscle.
+Each isoform is encoded by a distinct gene, each with a unique amino acid sequence, leading to an approximately 40% dissimilarity between cardiac troponin I (cTnI) and the two skeletal muscle isoforms.1-4 cTnI is an inhibitory protein of the troponin-tropomyosin complex. cTnI is the only TnI isotype present in the myocardium and is not expressed during any developmental stage in skeletal muscle. cTnI has a molecular weight of 24,000 daltons.

-The cardiac form of TnI is further unique in that it has 31 additional amino acid residues on its N-terminal, not present in the skeletal forms, which allows for specific monoclonal antibody development.7 The cardiac specificity of this isoform improves the accuracy of detection of cardiac muscle ischemia in patients with acute or chronic skeletal muscle injury and possible concomitant myocardial injury, and is the basis for its selection as a cardiac marker in the diagnosis of AMI.^{1,3-5,7,8}
+The cardiac form of TnI is further unique in that it has 31 additional amino acid residues on its N-terminus, not present in the skeletal forms, which allows for specific monoclonal antibody development.
+The cardiac specificity of this isoform improves the accuracy of detection of cardiac muscle ischemia in patients with acute or chronic skeletal muscle injury and is the basis for its selection as a cardiac marker in the diagnosis of AMI.1,2,4,5,7,8